ZiminYue/CosmosVision/README.md

 💡 This step installs CuPy for CUDA 11.8.
 Make sure your GPU supports CUDA 11.8 and your drivers are up to date.

+---

 ### 6. Install other dependencies

+Run the following command:

 ```
 pip install -r requirements.txt
 ```

+---

 ### 7. Run the program

+Run the following command:

 ```
 python main.py